yohan-hicof/motorbike_lean_tracker/README.md

 - Add simple capture visualization: Just speed and lean.

+- Add a visualization that create the track in real time (might be to slow, will have to save the last 3 minutes or something)

 - Add a menu to select visualizationt type.

 - In replay track, add button to pause, speed up/ slow down the replay